hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

 ### Configure CMake

 - Start CMake.
 - Set source directory to `C:\mangos\mangos-VERSION` and build directory to `C:\mangos\mangos-VERSION\bin\BuildDir` (see screenshot).
-You will have to create the `bin` and `BuildDir` directories, if they do not exist.
+You will have to create the `bin` and `BuildDir` directories if they do not exist.
 The `bin` directory is listed in the repositories `.gitignore` file, which means you can change its content without git noticing it.
 If you choose another location inside the repository for building, you will break the update process (see [Updating](#updating)).
 - Click **Configure**

   ![cmake1 1](https://user-images.githubusercontent.com/8838573/27503014-cdfc8ffa-5878-11e7-9c54-cb5aa7fb1714.PNG)

-- In the popup window select the compiler version.
+- In the pop-up window select the compiler version.
 If you followed this guide you have **Visual Studio 15 2017 Win64**

   ![cmake2](https://user-images.githubusercontent.com/8838573/27503270-fcf143da-587a-11e7-9f11-a6f8e5fe4e81.PNG)

 - Make sure the **BUILD_EXTRACTORS** option is checked.
 Then click **Generate**. *FYI: You can also activate the `BUILD_PLAYERBOT` option.
-Playerbot allows you to add other characters in your account as AI controlled bots that follow you around.*
+Playerbot allows you to add other characters in your account as AI-controlled bots that follow you around.*

   ![cmake3 x](https://user-images.githubusercontent.com/8838573/27503421-24a974f0-587c-11e7-93bb-91fe2d98aaa5.PNG)